 Simulated Firearm Any simulated firearm made of plastic, wood, metal or any other material that is a replica, facsimile, or toy version of a firearm or any object such as a stick or finger concealed under clothing and is being portrayed as a firearm.
-C: Parental Involvement L: Expulsion L: Expulsion Tardy Arriving at school or class after the scheduled start time.
-A: Conference with School Official K: Long-term Suspension Technology, Improper use of Violation of student use and expectations as outlined by WESD.
-This includes (1) Computer; or (2) Network Infraction; (3) Telecommunication Device; or (4) Other L: Expulsion Theft Taking property that belongs to another without personal confrontation, threat, violence, or bodily harm.
+C: Parental Involvement L: Expulsion Tardy Arriving at school or class after the scheduled start time.
+A: Conference with School Official K: Long-term Suspension Technology, Improper use of Of Violation of student use and expectations as outlined by WESD.
+This includes (1) Computer; or (2) Network Infraction; (3) Telecommunication Device; or (4) Other Technology.
+For more information see the Technology section in the WESD handbook and Electronic Information section in the Appendix.
+A: Conference with School Official L: Expulsion Taking property that belongs to another without personal confrontation, threat, violence, or bodily harm.
 Theft does not include confiscation by school authorities of property not permitted at the school.
 NOTE: In the event of theft or damage, personal items brought to school, such as musical instruments, radios, electronics, etc., are not covered by District insurance.
 ARS §13-1802.
-L: Expulsion Threat or Intimidation Actions, conduct, or words used to communicate or indicate the intent to cause physical injury or serious damage to a person or their property.
+C: Parental Involvement L: Expulsion Actions, conduct, or words used to communicate or indicate the intent to cause physical injury or serious damage to a person or their property.
 A.R.S. §13-1202 For more information please see the Student Violence/Harassment/Intimidation/Bullying section in the Appendix.
-C: Parental Involvement L: Expu L: Expulsion Tobacco Violation The possession, use, distribution, sale or purchase of tobacco products on school grounds, at school-sponsored events and on school-sponsored transportation, or enroute to and from school.
-A.R.S. §13-3622. ds, at school-sponsored ransportation, or enroute 622.
+C: Parental Involvement L: Expulsion Tobacco Violation The possession, use, distribution, sale or purchase of tobacco products on school grounds, at school-sponsored events and on school-sponsored transportation, or enroute to and from school.
+A.R.S. §13-3622.
 E: Detention K: Long-term Suspension Trespassing To enter or remain on a public school campus or school board facility without authorization or invitation and with no lawful purpose for entry.
 This includes students under suspension or expulsion and unauthorized persons who enter or remain on a campus or school board facility after being directed to leave by the chief administrator or designee of the facility, campus or function.
-A.R.S. §13-1503. hout authorization or invitation and with the for entry.
-This includes students under pulsion and unauthorized persons who in a campus or school board facility after leave by the chief administrator or acility, campus or function.
+A.R.S. §13-1503.
 A: Conference with School Official L: Expulsion Truancy/Unexcused Absence Truancy as defined by A.R.S. §15-803 is an unexcused absence for at least one class period during the day.
-As described in the Truancy section of the Appendix Vandalism of personal property ASSIGNMENT OF LOSS 1 1.
-EXPILIE L: Expulsion Vandalism of school property Willful destruction or defacement of school property.
+As described in the Truancy section of the Appendix Vandalism of personal property Willful destruction or defacement of personal property.
+A.R.S. §13-1602 F: Individual Assignment or Loss of Privilege L: Expulsion Vandalism of school property Willful destruction or defacement of school property.
 A.R.S. §13-1602 F: Individual Assignment or Loss of Privilege L: Expulsion Verbal Provocation Use of language or gestures that may incite another person or other people to fight.
-A: Conference with School Official K: Long-term Suspension Billy Club, Brass Knuckles, Knife with blade length at H: Out-of-school L: Expulsion Offenses are a violation of loca 1 state and/or federal law School authorities must notify an and/or the Arizona
+A: Conference with School Official K: Long-term Suspension Weapons Billy Club, Brass Knuckles, Knife, Nunchakus H: Out-of-school Suspension (1-5 Days) L: Expulsion Offenses are a violation of loca l I state and/or federal law School authorities must notify an and/or the Arizona

-\ Offenses are a violation of local, state and/or federal law.
+^{} Offenses are a violation of local, state and/or federal law.
 School authorities must notify appropriate police authorities and/or the Arizona Department of Education.
 Such consequences are apart and in addition to those taken by the school.